MinIO’s pricing is remarkably straightforward. You don’t need a complicated spreadsheet to estimate your monthly bill.

 These prices are very competitive, and given that MinIO runs on commodity hardware there are even more savings to be captured – whether you run HDD or NVMe.

 More important, however, is the total cost of ownership.
-In MinIO’s case, subscribing to the software enhances that equation considerably as detailed in our “What SUBNET Offers” post.
+In MinIO’s case, subscribing to the software enhances that equation considerably as detailed in our “What is in the MinIO Subscription Network” post.
 MinIO’s software is painstakingly designed to offer a combination of power and simplicity.
-It is lightweight, runs anywhere, is easy to manage and, with a SUBNET subscription, comes with direct-to-engineering support to manage integrations, configurations and optimization.
+It is lightweight, runs anywhere, is easy to manage and, with a subscription, comes with direct-to-engineering support to manage integrations, configurations and optimization.

 While the per capacity/per month model is not novel, our approach to scale is.
 That is why we have priced MinIO with a ceiling.
 At 10 PB in the Standard plan and 5 PB in the Enterprise plan, we turn off the capacity meter.